 The government of Pakistan is so not going easy on India.
-The headline is that Pakistan has once again extended the airspace ban til 28th of June.
+The headline is that Pakistan has once again extended the airspace ban till further notice.
 We can’t really say how we feel about it but we sure know India MUST be pissed.

 Our beloved neighboring country is facing the consequences of their own action that they took back in February.
 India proudly claimed that they had violated the airspace of Pakistan in Balakot.
 What were they expecting…an appreciation?
 Anyways, whatever they were expecting they didn’t get it – instead got almost a four-month-long airspace ban from Pakistan.

 After the suspension, Pakistan had also canceled all the flights from Lahore to Delhi Kuala Lumpur Bangkok, Urumqi, and Sri Lanka

 Following the ban, Indian Media had reported a loss of 6 crores per day to the national carrier Air India.
 Because of the ban, the flights of Air India traveling to the West are compelled to take longer routes.
 They need to swing the flights South across Gujrat and then take a cut across the Arabian sea to finally reach their destinations in North America and Europe.

 However, the most crucial flight for Air India is to fly between India and the US East Coast.

 From what we know the airspace ban imposed by Pakistan is proving to be a really messed up call for India.
 Since the airline had already been running out of money and was dependant on the government to survive.
 This ban is just being an add-on to the worsening of its condition.

 Longer Routes Mean More Fuel

 Now, these flights have to take refueling halts at Sharjah or Vienna.
 It is because the flight no longer have the capacity to operate non-stop.